-Moreover, also the parallel and perpendicular correlation components ($C_{\parallel\parallel}$ and $C_{\perp\perp}$) deviates from expected Hellings-Down curve with two different slopes (even though they should have identical behaviour).
-However, taking the average values mitigates these effects caused by QSOs spatial distribution and cosmic variance: as shown in the \textit{upper right panel} in figure \ref{fig:SGWB}, the fit can reconstruct the correct characteristic strain from the $(C_{\parallel\parallel} +C_{\perp\perp})/2$ correlation term, showing that the large-scale geometric signature of the background remains dominated by the quadrupolar correlation structure characteristic of gravitational waves.
+Moreover, also the parallel and perpendicular correlation components ($C_{\parallel\parallel}$ and $C_{\perp\perp}$) deviates from the expected HDC with two different slopes (although they should have identical behavior).
+However, taking the average values mitigates these effects caused by quasar spatial distribution and cosmic variance: as shown in the \textit{upper right panel} in figure \ref{fig:SGWB}, the fit can reconstruct the correct characteristic strain from the $(C_{\parallel\parallel} +C_{\perp\perp})/2$ correlation term, showing that the large-scale geometric signature of the background remains dominated by the quadrupolar correlation structure characteristic of GWs.

-The \textit{lower left panel} of Fig. \ref{fig:SGWB} shows the power spectrum of the toroidal (\textit{blue points}) and spheroidal (green points) vector spherical harmonics.
-The distribution of power across modes confirms that the resulting signal retains the characteristic low-degree structure expected from GW-induced distortions.
+The \textit{lower left panel} of Fig. \ref{fig:SGWB} shows the power spectrum of the toroidal (\textit{blue}) and spheroidal (\textit{green}) points.
+The distribution of power across modes confirms that the resulting signal retains the characteristic low-degree structure expected from the plane GW.

 We emphasize the fact that such catalog was designed for PTA periodic signal detection, therefore some binaries will have an orbiting frequency higher than current Gaia DR3 frequency upper limit.
-However, here we are not interested in a fully realistic scenario, but rather we want to estimate the geometric structure of astrometric distortion and the effects that the anisotropic distribution of QSOs might have on GWB induced observables.
+However, here we are not interested in a fully realistic scenario, but rather we want to estimate the geometric structure of astrometric distortion and the effects that the anisotropic distribution of quasars might have on SGWB induced observables.
 This approach provides a practical upper-limit estimate of the level of correlated proper motion patterns that could be present in real astrometric data.